 All the civilization you need: that’s what the sign read as we entered town.
 Sure enough, Pinedale, Wyoming has all the basics but nothing more.
-Theres’s a health clinic, grocery store, gas station, some drive-through coffee shacks and a few hotels.
+There’s a health clinic, grocery store, gas station, some drive-through coffee shacks and a few hotels.
 But there’s no confusing Pinedale for its distant cousin down the road.
-Pinedale and Jackson Hole don’t have a lot in common.
+Pinedale and Jackson Hole don’t have much in common.

 That’s exactly why we chose to visit.
 After a few glorious days in the Tetons, we were seeking something different.
 Sixty-eight miles away, we found Pinedale and the Wind River Range.

 Our original intention for the day was to hike (surprise, surprise).
 The trails here are reportedly less trafficked, availing themselves to trekkers in search of solitude.
 Unfortunately, Mother Nature had a different idea, inviting in a 90mph windstorm two weeks before our visit.
 Trees were downed.
 Trails were impassable.
 Our timing wasn’t ideal.

 Not one to let the unexpected deter me, we changed our plans entirely.
 One phone call later, a small fishing boat waited for us on Fremont Lake, the second largest in Wyoming.